The Thankful Poor: Provenance and exhibition history

 In December 1893, while his The Bagpipe Lesson was on display at the Pennsylvania Academy of the Fine Arts in Philadelphia, Tanner met John T. Morris, head of the academy's exhibitions committee.
 Morris then bought The Thankful Poor in October 1894 when Tanner auctioned off all of his work to pay for his return to France.
 Morris loaned the painting to the Pennsylvania School for the Deaf, where he was a board member, and then bequeathed it to the school on his death in 1915.
 The work sat unnoticed in the school's basement for half a century until 1970, when it was discovered in a storage closet by the headmaster Philip Bellefleur.
-It was given on loan to the Philadelphia Museum of Art before being sold in December 1981 to Camille Cosby, as a Christmas present for her husband, the comedian Bill Cosby; the art curator David Driskell bid for the Cosbys at a Sotheby's auction and reached a top bid of US$250,000—a record sum at the time for a painting by an African American.
+It was given on loan to the Philadelphia Museum of Art before being sold in a December 1981 Sotheby's auction to Camille Cosby, as a Christmas present for her husband, the comedian Bill Cosby.
+The art curator David Driskell bid for the Cosbys at the auction and reached a top bid of US$250,000—a record sum at the time for a painting by an African American.

 The study for The Thankful Poor was part of the June 25 to August 20, 1995 exhibition "Across Continents and Cultures" at the Nelson-Atkins Museum of Art in Kansas City, Missouri.
 The exhibition was devoted to Tanner's works and was subsequently on view at the Dallas Museum of Art in Texas and the Terra Museum of American Art in Chicago.
 In 2014, the Cosbys loaned The Thankful Poor itself from their private collection to the National Museum of African Art in Washington, D.C. as part of the museum's "Conversations: African and African American Artworks in Dialogue" exhibition, which ran from November 9, 2014 to January 24, 2016.
 In 2016, the study was featured at the DuSable Museum of African American History in an exhibition called the "DuSable Masterworks Collection".
 The exhibit celebrated the works of African-American artists like Tanner from the late 19th to the mid-20th centuries.
 In 2020, the Cosbys sold the painting privately via the M. Hanks Gallery to Alice Walton's nonprofit foundation Art Bridges, which loans artworks to American art exhibitions.
 Art Bridges lent the painting to the Dallas Museum of Art for a Tanner exhibition lasting from August 17, 2021 to January 2, 2022.
 The foundation also supported a conservation treatment and technical study of the painting conducted by the museum's paintings conservator in 2021.